ipinfo/node/README.md

 ### Country Name Lookup

 `response.country` will return the country name, whereas `response.countryCode` can be used to fetch country code.

-Additionally `response.isEU` will return true if the country is a member of European Union (EU).
+Additionally `response.isEU` will return `true` if the country is a member of the European Union (EU).

 ##### TypeScript